 How does the zoning impact what I do with my property?

 For the vast majority of properties, the proposed zoning update will not affect how you can use it.
 For more details on the regulations for your property, please refer to the zone regulations that correspond to your property’s zoning as shown on the map.
 If you have questions, please feel free to contact the staff at (574) 235-9451.

-When would the new ordinance take effect if the Council votes to approve?
+When will the new ordinance take effect?

 January 1, 2020.